Vidya and avidya

 Leave a Reply

 Origine Story Vedic Devata Stories Will Be Updated Soon, Be patient!
-Attributes The next after Mahendra, in East direction, is Surya Dev who has an
+Attributes The next energy field in the North-West direction is Roga.
+This red-colored energy

 Read More »